jackyzha0/quartz/docs/plugins/NotFoundPage.md

   - plugin/emitter
 ---

-This plugin is designed to generate a custom 404 (Not Found) page for the website to handle broken or non-existent URLs.
+This plugin emits a 404 (Not Found) page for broken or non-existent URLs.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.

 This plugin has no configuration options.

-## Technical Details
+## API

 - Category: Emitter
 - Function name: `Plugin.NotFoundPage()`.